azsk/ADOScanner-docs/01-Setup/README.md

 ----------------------------------------------

 ## Overview
+Security Scanner for Azure DevOps (ADO) helps you keep your ADO artifacts such as various org/project settings, build/release configurations, service connections, agent pools, etc. configured securely.
+You can run the ADO Security Scanner standalone in a PowerShell console or in an ADO pipeline via a marketplace extension.

+Security Scanner for Azure DevOps (ADO) performs security scanning for core areas of Azure DevOps like Organization, Projects, Users, Pipelines (Build & Release), Connections and Agent Pools.

 At its core, the Security Scanner for ADO is a PowerShell module.
 This can be run locally from the PS console after installation.
 This is as simple as running PS in non-Admin mode and running the cmds as shown below: